ihmccreery/sjfnw/docs/tests/test-classes.md

 - No memberships or other objects associated

-Note that `BaseFundTestCase` expands upon this method, supporting a few additional names.
+`BaseFundTestCase` expands upon this method, supporting a few additional names.
 See below for details.

 ### Custom asserts